 Many creatures—birds, for example—rely on nature’s soil cover to provide a haven for the creatures they need to eat, which they find under leaf litter and downed wood (fallen twigs, branches, logs, and the like).
 Zooming in a bit, we might see very small organisms, such as syrphid fly larvae, depending on such detritus for a sort of blanket to help them through the cold winter.
 As things warm up in the springtime, some kinds of syrphid fly larvae will actually consume enormous quantities of aphids and leafhoppers that can harm our edible plants, so why risk losing them for the sake of neatness.
 The adults, also called “hover flies” or “flower flies” are important pollinators (like this one pictured on a late blooming white spiraea or Spiraea betulifolia var. lucida).
 I see quite a variety of these little guys in my garden, possibly because I prescribe a healthy dose of leaf litter on the ground in autumn.

-In addition, queen bumblebees, those lovable and fascinating pollinators who will play mom for a new generation of bumblebees next year, spend the winter under leaf litter.
-If we disturb their slumber or blow them away, the ecosystem will suffer.
-And did I mention lepidoptera (butterflies and moths), which may overwinter as eggs, larvae, pupae, or adults?
+In addition, queen bumblebees, those lovable and fascinating pollinators who will play Mom for a new generation of bumblebees next year, spend the winter under leaf litter.
+If we disturb their slumber or blow them away, they and the ecosystem will suffer.
+And did I mention lepidoptera (butterflies and moths) may overwinter as eggs, larvae, pupae, or adults?
 If we want them to grace our gardens next year, we need to leave them and their habitat alone.

 Don’t cut back

 Winter or early spring is the best time to prune.
-Fall pruning may stimulate a plant to put on new growth, which could be sensitive to low winter temperatures.
-It’s good to remove diseased or dying plants—especially moldy-looking annual vegetable plant—to prevent the spread of disease to next year’s kitchen garden, but in other parts of the yard it’s best to let things go until the following spring.
+Fall pruning is not a good thing because it may stimulate a plant to put on new growth, which could be sensitive to low winter temperatures soon to come.
+It’s good to remove diseased or dying plants—especially moldy-looking annual vegetable garden plants—to prevent the spread of disease to next year’s kitchen garden, but in other parts of the yard it’s best to let things go until the following spring, as late as possible.

 Leaving seed heads on noninvasive perennials like coneflower, festuca, and lupine not only provide food for birds; they provide shelter, structure, and form.
 On cold, frosty mornings they can be magically transformed into silvery jewels.
 And when viewed closely, seed heads are fascinating in their complexity.